Chinese desserts: Bing

 Bing (餅 (饼, bǐng)) are baked wheat flour based confections.
 These are either similar to the short-pastry crust of western cuisine or flaky puff pastry, the latter of which is often known as su (酥 (酥, sū)).
 The preferred fat used for bing is usually lard.
 Common bing types include moon cake, sun cake (Beijing and Taiwan varieties) and wife cake.

 Candies

 Chinese candies and sweets, called táng (糖 (糖, p=táng)), are usually made with cane sugar, malt sugar, and honey.
 These sweets often consists of nuts or fruits that are mixed into syrup whole or in pastes to flavour or give the candies their textures.
-Dragon's beard candy and White Rabbit Creamy Candy are a some examples of this category.
+Dragon's beard candy and White Rabbit Creamy Candy are some examples of this category.